StarLegacy/StarLegacy.Wiki/Machines/Transport/Pipes.md

 To use the extractor, you need a crafting table, a container, and a glass pipe system.
 Place the crafting table next to the container and connect the glass to the crafting table.
 The pipe system will then search for another container that is touching the glass pipe and send the items from the container to the new container.

 ## Set up
-To set up a pipe system you need a crafting table, glass blocks or glass pains, and two separate containers.
+To set up a pipe system you need a crafting table, glass blocks or glass panes, and two separate containers.
 This is an example of a correctly made pipe system:

 ![PipeExample1]